 It began with the Philippines.

-I’d been travelling solo for three months by this point, hopping from city to city as I made my way through Eastern Europe and Eastern Asia.
-From Zagreb to Ljubljana to Budapest to Kiev to Moscow to Taipei to Shanghai to Beijing to Seoul, and then I found myself in Hong Kong, unsure of where to venture next.
+I’d been travelling solo for three months at this point, hopping from city to city as I made my way through Eastern Europe and Eastern Asia.
+From Zagreb to Ljubljana to Budapest to Kyiv to Moscow to Taipei to Shanghai to Beijing to Seoul, and then I found myself in Hong Kong, unsure of where to venture next.

 My original plan would see me drifting back into China to explore the southern regions of the country, but after I found my first visit challenging, I was having second thoughts.

 I jumped on Skyscanner and decided to search for flights from Hong Kong to everywhere.
 I considered Vietnam, Thailand, Japan, Malaysia… and then I saw the word Cebu.